Two Perspectives on the Feasibility of EHR Implementation

 certifying bodies have been named, and they are planning accordingly to begin work as soon as possible.
 The process for certifying EHRs and encouraging technological interoperability in hospitals has been given a significant amount of thought and discussion by healthcare leaders and government officials.

-The CT Mirror discussed the reasoning behind some physicians’ resistance to electronic record-keeping, and attributed much of the physicians’ hesitation to skepticism on financial benefit and the reality of Medicare and Medicaid reimbursements.
+For some physicians, one major concern is that EHR adoption will not generate a significant return on investment.
+A recent article featured in The CT Mirror discussed the reasoning behind some physicians’ resistance to electronic record-keeping, and attributed much of the physicians’ hesitation to skepticism on financial benefit and the reality of Medicare and Medicaid reimbursements.

-The CT Mirror article, monetary government savings estimates ranged from $80 billion dollars to as much as $100 billion a year.
+There is an equally vocal group of physicians advocating that the benefits from EHR adoption are so great that we cannot anticipate the true ROI just yet.
+As suggested in The CT Mirror article, monetary government savings estimates ranged from $80 billion dollars to as much as $100 billion a year.
 Without much consultation, one could conclude that amount significant.